fpetrola/humo/README.md

 <img src="humo3.png" alt="HumoVM"	title="Humo VM in QR" style="width: 300px; image-rendering: auto;  image-rendering: crisp-edges;  image-rendering: pixelated;" />

+# Humo: A Dynamic String-Rewriting System

+**Humo** is a computational model proven to be **Turing Complete**, built entirely upon **string rewriting** and **recursive substitution**.
+It differs fundamentally from traditional interpreters by operating only on a single, continuous string of text and possessing no internal keywords or reserved memory structures.

+## Theoretical Foundation

+Formally, Humo functions as a **Dynamic Semi-Thue System** where the set of substitution rules evolves during execution.

+### The Axiom: `pattern{replacement}`

+The engine recognizes only one primitive operation: the **Rule Definition**.

+1.  **Definition Phase:** When the engine encounters `pattern{replacement}`, it registers that the string `pattern` maps to `replacement`.
+2.  **Expansion Phase:** When the engine encounters `pattern` later, it replaces it with `replacement`.

+The core principle is **recursive expansion**: the output of a substitution is immediately re-scanned.
+This capability is what allows the program to **dynamically modify its own rule set** (meta-programming) and create complex control flow.
+Crucially, all standard syntax (e.g., `[run]`, `$`) is **user-defined convention**, not part of the engine itself.

+---

+## Turing Completeness
+Humo has been empirically proven to be Turing Complete.

+By utilizing the mechanisms described above—specifically the infinite tape simulation via dynamic variables (tape_n), conditional state transitions (RULE_q_sym), and recursive control flow—we have successfully implemented a full Universal Turing Machine within Humo.

+Proof of Concept: A functional implementation of a Decimal-to-Binary Converter was built using Humo.
+This implementation replicates the state table of a standard Turing Machine, handling:

+Infinite tape traversal (Left/Right movements).

+Symbol reading and writing via string concatenation (tape_ + position).

+State changes via dynamic rule dispatch (RULE_ + state + symbol).

+This demonstrates that despite having only a single "instruction" (text substitution), Humo is capable of computing any algorithm that a Turing Machine can run.

+---

 **Complete interpreter implementation code** (the following code executes any Humo program) :
 ``` Java
 /*